Net Worth

 Vine

-Logan Paul first reached fame on the Vine platform, which has since shut down.
-Paul uploaded various comedy skits and prank videos onto Vine, which was where his initial traction and audience originated.
+Logan Paul first found fame on the now-defunct Vine platform.
+Paul uploaded various comedy skits and prank videos to Vine, where his initial traction and audience originated.
 In 2014, his popularity on the platform earned him over 3 million combined social media followers.

 In 2015, he was ranked as the 10th most influential person on Vine and began earning some serious advertising revenue.
 The smart move came when Logan began to push people to his social media channels and started promoting content on Facebook, Instagram, and YouTube.
 The Vine platform closed down, and if he hadn’t done this, he would have disappeared.